 When two small employers that were previously excepted from COBRA merge together, the merged entity may employ 20 or more employees.
 The question then arises as to when the COBRA obligation commences.
-IRS Revenue Ruling 2003-70 provides quidance to address this concern.
+IRS Revenue Ruling 2003-70 provides guidance to address this concern.

 With a stock transaction, the employees of both entities in the prior year must be counted as of the transaction date.
-For example, Company A merges into Company B on October 1, 2022.
-Each company had 12 employees in 2021.
-The surviving company B is subject to COBRA as of October 1, 2022, because the combined employee total in 2021 was 24 (i.e., 20 or greater).
+For example, Company A merges into Company B on October 1, 2023.
+Each company had 12 employees in 2022.
+The surviving Company B is subject to COBRA as of October 1, 2023, because the combined employee total in 2022 was 24 (i.e., 20 or greater).

 With an asset sale, the parties do not become related entities as a result of the transaction, so their employees in the prior year are not counted together.
-For example, Company A purchases Division C from Company B on February 1, 2022, and hires all 10 Division C employees.
-In 2021, Company A had 15 employees and Company B had 18 employees, including the 10 in Division C. In this situation, Company A remains exempt from COBRA in 2022, but ceases to be exempt from COBRA beginning January 1, 2023 (because Company A employed 20 or more employees on at least 50% of its typical business days in 2022).
+For example, Company A purchases Division C from Company B on February 1, 2023, and hires all 10 Division C employees.
+In 2022, Company A had 15 employees and Company B had 18 employees, including the 10 in Division C. In this situation, Company A remains exempt from COBRA in 2023, but ceases to be exempt from COBRA beginning January 1, 2024 (because Company A employed 20 or more employees on at least 50% of its typical business days in 2023).

 Accordingly, small employers previously not subject to COBRA should be aware of when the COBRA obligations may attach following a merger transaction.
-Employers of all sizes should work with the insurer or stop-loss carrier and any third-party administrators to ensure the coverage and communications are coordinated before, during and after the transaction period.
+Employers of all sizes should work with the insurer or stop-loss carrier and any TPAs to ensure the coverage and communications are coordinated before, during, and after the transaction period.